 What You Need for an Avocuterie Board

 The most important ingredient for an Avocuterie Board?
 You guessed it.
-A sense of whimsy.
+A sense of humor.

 You also need avocados.